umutcanaltin/fpgai_compiler/paper/paper.md

 Debugging FPGA designs can also be challenging, as traditional software debugging techniques may not apply directly to hardware designs.
 Additionally, FPGA development requires a steep learning curve, demanding time and effort to acquire proficiency in designing FPGA architecture.
 Overall, designing hardware on FPGA requires expertise, patience, and a systematic approach to overcome these challenges.

-In the realm of FPGA-based deep learning engines, most tools[source:1] [source:2] rely on LLVM IR representation for optimization, limiting hardware-specific optimizations.
+In the realm of FPGA-based deep learning engines, most tools[@Noronha_et_al_2018] [@Umuroglu_et_al_2017] rely on LLVM IR representation for optimization, limiting hardware-specific optimizations.
 However, our tool takes a different route, focusing on a software-driven approach to hardware design.
 This unique perspective makes it easier to implement future optimizations tailored to deep learning architectures.
 Additionally, our engine stands out by supporting on-chip training for deep learning models, expanding its capabilities beyond conventional inference tasks.
 This approach not only promises improved performance but also opens doors for advancing FPGA-based deep learning systems.

 In response to the growing demand within academic and industrial circles, there is a clear need for a simplified method for deploying DL models on FPGAs.
-This need is increasingly evident when surveying[source:3] the existing literature and observing the challenges faced by researchers and practitioners alike in effectively utilizing FPGA-accelerated DL solutions.
+This need is increasingly evident when surveying[@Rahimifar_et_al_2022] the existing literature and observing the challenges faced by researchers and practitioners alike in effectively utilizing FPGA-accelerated DL solutions.

-# Supported features
+# Supported Features
 Our FPGAI engine provides support for essential DL operations such as feedforward processing and convolution.
 Feedforward operations enable the flow of data through neural network layers from input to output, facilitating tasks like classification and regression.
 Convolution operations, on the other hand, are fundamental for tasks involving spatial relationships, such as image processing and feature extraction.
 With our support for these operations, users can efficiently implement a wide range of deep learning models and applications, empowering them to address complex tasks effectively.

 Our engine supports DMA (Direct Memory Access) usage for efficient data (image stream) transfer and BRAM (Block RAM) usage for storing weights and parameters of the model.
 DMA usage enables data transfer  between different memory locations, which is vital for accelerating data-intensive tasks.
 Meanwhile, BRAM usage ensures efficient utilization of on-chip memory resources, reducing access latency and improving overall performance.
 By leveraging DMA and BRAM usage, our engine optimizes resource utilization, maximizing hardware efficiency and facilitating faster and more efficient execution of deep learning tasks on FPGA platforms.